 Because periodontal disease has been linked to diabetes, heart attacks, strokes, lung infections and Alzheimer’s, studies have shown that flossing to prevent periodontal disease can help prevent other chronic diseases and help maintain good overall health.

-The reason we floss is not only to remove food from between your teeth, the major goal is to remove plaque.
+The reason we floss is not only to remove food from between your teeth, but to also remove stubborn plaque buildup.
 When flossing to remove plaque:

 - Scrape the floss back and forth and up and down against the sides of each tooth.